 Skyhawk Volleyball | Julia Noe - Assistant Coach

-Julia Noe has been a member of The University of Tennessee at Martin coaching staff under head coach Darrin McClure since 2011.
+Julia Noe has been a member of The University of Tennessee at Martin coaching staff since 2011.
 Noe was previously a volunteer assistant at Western Kentucky and an assistant coach of the prestigious Kentucky Indiana Volleyball Academy (KIVA) 18 Red club team based out of Louisville, Ky.

-Primarily working with the setters at UT Martin, Noe has coached the only two Skyhawks to compile a triple-double in a match in Jenna Miller and Amanda Crask.
-Miller accomplished the feat during her senior season in 2011 while Crask has compiled three triple-doubles in her first two seasons as a Skyhawk (2012-13).
+Primarily working with the setters at UT Martin, Noe has coached the only three Skyhawks to compile a triple-double in a match (Jenna Miller, Amanda Crask and Madison Bergren).
+Miller accomplished the feat during her senior season in 2011 while Crask compiled three triple-doubles in 2012-13 and Bergren accomplished the feat in 2014.

-Last season, Crask won Ohio Valley Conference adidas Setter of the Week accolades in the first two weeks of the season.
-Her 1,169 assists in 2013 ranked as the sixth-most assists in UT Martin single season history while she also became one of just six setters in Skyhawk history to hand out at least 2,000 career assists.
+In 2013, Crask won OVC adidas Setter of the Week accolades in the first two weeks of the season.
+Her 1,169 assists that season ranked as the sixth-most assists in UT Martin single season history while she also became one of just six setters in Skyhawk history to hand out at least 2,000 career assists.

 In 2012, Noe helped guide Crask to an All-OVC Newcomer selection.
 As a freshman, Crask led the Skyhawks in matches started (30), assists (884, 8.42 per set) and attack percentage (.215) while adding 158 kills, 23 service aces, 218 digs and 34 blocks.
 Crask registered 10 double-doubles and handed out at least 30 or more assists on 18 different occasions.